lere01/tutorial_nqs/README.md

 ### Web Access

-If you do not want to go through the hastle of downloading/cloning the repo, you can access the web app [here](https://streamlit.io).
-But note that it may be slow to respond depending on whether the app has hibernated or not.
-Also, it may no longer be availabe for access after some time.
+If you do not want to go through the steps of downloading/cloning the repo, you can access the web app [here](https://nqs-tutorial.streamlit.app).
+But note that it may be slow to respond depending on whether the app has slept or not.